Good to know about prices

 What are you able to do?

-With your Spotify premium account you can through Spotify Connect use the ordinary Spotify app to stream music.
+With your Spotify premium account you can with the Spotify Connect feature use the ordinary Spotify app to stream music directly to the player without first passing through your phone.

 Airplay can be used for streaming from iPhones and iPads (or any device supporting Airplay) to the player.

-You can easily stream your music, favourite podcasts or listen to live web radio broadcasts:
+You can easily stream your music, favourite podcasts or listen to live web radio stations:

-- Stream from your digital music sources: Spotify, your own locally stored digital music, live web radio . . .
+- Stream from your favourite apps: media players, music streaming services, play downloaded music, listen to podcasts or live web radio . . .

 - Share the network music player with others - it is great to enjoy music together

-- Everyone that have a device connected to the same home network (Wi-Fi or cable) may manage the player at anytime
+- Everyone that have a device connected to the same home network (Wi-Fi or cable) as the Network Music Player may manage the Player and do USB playback at anytime.

 What do you need?